 Robert Cummins (UC Davis)," Psychology, Neurosience, Reduction and Functional Analysis," March 3, 4:30, room to be announced.

 Logic and Cognitive Science Initiative Conference on Perception, September 25-26.
 The speakers are Berit Brogaard (Miami), Alex Byrne (MIT), Jonathan Cohen (UC San Diego), Mohan Matthen (Toronto), Harold Langsam (Virginia), and Michelle Montague (Texas).
-More information to be announced.
+Information.

 Alvin Goldman (Rutgers), "A Bodily Formats Approach to Embodied Cognition," Friday, February 14, Withers 140, 3:30; PROFESSOR GOLDMAN'S TALK HAS BEEN CANCELED DUE TO INCLEMENT WEATHER.